Korayami/binominalDistPython/README.md

-# Binominal Distribution Python App
+# Binominal Distribution Python App - Work in progress
 ## A simple application to find different values of Binominal Distribution and statistics

 Features: